ČSK Uherský Brod

 ČSK Uherský Brod is a Czech football club located in Uherský Brod.
-It currently plays in the Moravian–Silesian Football League.
+It currently plays in the Czech Fourth Division.

 In the 1994–95 season, the club played in the Czech 2.
 Liga, finishing 15th of 18 teams and being relegated in its only season at such a level.
 While playing in the Czech Fourth Division, the club reached the third round of the 2003–04 Czech Cup before suffering a heavy 8–0 home defeat against FC Tescoma Zlín.